128technology/docs/docs/about_support_policy.md

 ## Overview and Definitions

 The _Lifecycle Policy_ establishes a clear and predictable policy for product maintenance, product support and product end-of-life of 128 Technology’s software products.
-The policy is intended to enable our customers and partners to align their deployment plans and understand service levels throughout the entire lifecycle of or software products.
+The policy is intended to enable 128 Technology customers and partners to align their deployment plans and understand service levels throughout the entire lifecycle of or software products.

 For the purpose of the policy, the following definitions apply: